KH-Nolan5908/Home-lab/README.md

 # Home-lab

-This repository contains a step-by-step guide for setting up a virtualized Windows Server 2022 environment with a Windows 10 client.
-The lab is designed for IT professionals, students, and enthusiasts looking to gain hands-on experience with Active Directory, DHCP, and networking.
+This repository is a guide that provides a step-by-step instructional on how to set up and manage a virtualized Windows Server 2022 environment with a Windows 10 client.
+My home lab is designed for IT professionals, students, and enthusiasts looking to gain hands-on experience with virtual machines, active directory, DHCP, and networking.

 ## Project Features